 Corporations provide you with the strongest protection from personal liability.
 However, corporations are more complicated than other business structures.
 A corporation structure is a good option if you plan to expand your business and add shareholders.

 Corporations require extensive recordkeeping and reporting.
 You are required to comply with more regulations and tax requirements.
+Beginning in 2024, your corporation may be required to report beneficial ownership information to the Financial Crimes Enforcement Network (FinCEN).

 Corporations are double-taxed.
 Double taxation occurs when you pay income taxes twice on the same source of earned income.
 In the case of corporations, the company is taxed as a business entity and each shareholder’s personal income is taxed.